USS Vestal: Pearl Harbor

-Although damaged herself Vestal participated in some of the post-attack salvage operations, sending repair parties to the overturned hull of the battleship Oklahoma so that welders could cut into the ship and rescue men trapped there when she capsized.
+Despite being damaged herself Vestal participated in some of the post-attack salvage operations, sending repair parties to the overturned hull of the battleship Oklahoma so that welders could cut into the ship and rescue men trapped there after the battleship capsized.

-Over the ensuing days Vestal's men repaired their own ship because yard facilities in the aftermath of the Japanese surprise attack were at a premium.
+In the days following the attack, Vestal's men repaired their own ship because yard facilities were at a premium.
 Within a week of the raid Vestal's crew had pumped out the oil and water that had flooded the compartments below the waterline and cleared out the damaged and gutted holds – all work that had to be completed before the rebuilding process could begin.